docker-mailserver/docker-mailserver/docs/content/config/user-management.md

 ## Accounts

 Users (email accounts) are managed in `/tmp/docker-mailserver/postfix-accounts.cf`.
-The best way to manage accounts is to use the reliable `setup` script inside the container.
-Just run `docker exec <CONTAINER NAME> setup help` and have a look at the section about subcommands, specifically the `email`-subcommand.
+The best way to manage accounts is to use the reliable `setup` command inside the container.
+Just run `docker exec <CONTAINER NAME> setup help` and have a look at the section about subcommands, specifically the `email` subcommand.

-### Adding a New Account
+### Adding a new Account

-#### Via `setup` Inside the Container
+#### Via `setup` inside the container

 You can add an account by running `docker exec -ti <CONTAINER NAME> setup email add <NEW ADDRESS>`.
 This method is strongly preferred.